20 Best Things to Do in Kitty Hawk, NC

 The Elizabethan Gardens are a beautiful spot to enjoy the outdoors.
 The gardens are well-maintained and offer a variety of activities for visitors.
 The gardens are a great place to spend an afternoon, whether you are looking to relax or explore.

-3712 N Croatan Hwy suite E, Kitty Hawk, NC
+3712 N Croatan Hwy, Suite E, Kitty Hawk, NC

 Turf’s Up OBX is also a great place to enjoy a day out with family and friends.
 The staff is friendly and welcoming, and the games and activities are great fun.
 There is always something new to try.
 Turf’s Up OBX is the perfect place to spend a day enjoying the outdoors and having fun.

-17. Get that Birdie at Sea Scape Golf Links
+17. Get that birdie at Sea Scape Golf Links

 300 W Eckner St, Kitty Hawk, NC

-18. Wright Brothers Multi-Use Path
+18. Take a walk on the Wright Brothers Multi-Use Path

 3613 Windgrass Cir, Kitty Hawk, NC